About the Unit

 Your Rehabilitation Team

 The IRU takes a comprehensive medical approach to your care, designed to get you home sooner.
-This team includes:
+This interdisciplinary team includes:

 - Occupational Therapy